-Please be mindful when travelling in Outback Queensland that it is different to elsewhere in Australia.
+Please be mindful when travelling in Outback Queensland as it is different to elsewhere in Australia.

-These Travellers’ Tips have been compiled to assist you in ensuring a safe and enjoyable journey.
+These Outback Travel Tips have been compiled to assist you in ensuring a safe and enjoyable journey.

 Indigenous Australians have long held the view that the landscape is the core of all spirituality, the spirit of ‘country’.
 When travelling in Outback Queensland we ask you to please acknowledge and respect the values and beliefs of Indigenous Australians.